Fifa U-17 Women’s World Cup 2022: For debutants India, tournament could be catalyst for change

 “At the start, all teams in the group will have zero points.
 We have to fight for it and we will do whatever it takes to try and qualify for the quarterfinals.
 It will be a huge success if we qualify for the quarterfinals because that would mean we have beat the USA, Brazil or Morocco and that is good.
 I have seen the girls perform and I know that if we have our best day and the top teams have a little bit of a weak day and we can score the first goal and they get a little bit nervous, then we have a chance.
 If we get a chance, we will fight for it,” he said.

 “It (being underdogs) suits us well.
 We have a team that we know can defend well.
-One thing that I hope everybody can see tomorrow is that it’s going to be hard to score on us and if we can utilise our own chances, there’s a good chance for us to come out with points against USA.
+One thing that I hope everybody can see [on Tuesday] is that it’s going to be hard to score on us and if we can utilise our own chances, there’s a good chance for us to come out with points against USA.
 USA will definitely come as favourites no doubt but that is on paper before the game.
-The game starts tomorrow at 0-0 and we have to do a very good performance and if we do that, if we only focus on the performance and what to do and follow the game plan, we have a chance,” he added.
+The game starts at 0-0 and we have to do a very good performance and if we do that, if we only focus on the performance and what to do and follow the game plan, we have a chance,” he added.

 Up against technically superior teams like USA and Brazil, India will likely be forced to defend deep and hope to hit on the counter-attack.
 The likes of captain Astam and Shilky Devi, who was part of the senior squad for the 2022 AFC Asian Cup, will be tasked with marshalling the Indian defence.